-Laser engraving is used wherever durable, high contrast, mechanically durable markings are required, including the automotive, medical, electronics, and aerospace industries.
+Laser engraving services are used wherever durable, high contrast, mechanically durable markings are required, including the automotive, medical, electronics, and aerospace industries.
 Typical applications can include: durable signage, product marking, artistic engraving for commemorative items, and PCB (printed circuit board) marking.
 The engraving process is also employed to remove material from rusted metal parts.

 Laser engraving can generally be broken down into three categories: laser ablation, concave engraving, and convex engraving.
 These are described in more detail below:

 Laser ablation refers to the mechanism by which the material is removed during laser engraving.
 When a laser beam interacts with the material at a specific power level, it instantly heats up.
 The addition of heat is rapid enough that the surface does not have time to transition from solid to a liquid but instead is directly vaporized.
 At higher laser intensities, the ablated material is converted into plasma.
 Due to the creation of fumes during the process, sufficient fume extraction is required.
 Laser ablation can be used for both concave and convex engraving techniques.
 For more information, see our guide on What is Laser Ablation?.

 Concave engraving refers to a laser engraving technique that makes use of laser ablation in order to remove material in the shape of a desired pattern or design.
 This process produces a design that is indented relative to the surface of the surrounding, untouched material.